isaiahbennett2/Chicago-green-space-final/data/metadata/Parksmeta.md

-- `Title`: Blocks2010
+- `Title`: parks
-- `Abstract`: census blocks from the 2010 Census for Chicago containing with demographic data joined from the P2
+- `Abstract`: parks in Chicago
 - `Spatial Coverage`: The city of Chicago, Illinois
-- `Spatial Resolution`: Block groups
+- `Spatial Resolution`: park polygons
 - `Spatial Reference System`: EPSG 6454
 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
 - `Temporal Resolution`: 2010
-- `Lineage`: Data was downloaded from Middlebury College Geog 120 Week 07 Lab which collected the data from Steven Manson, Jonathan Schroeder, David Van Riper, and Steven Ruggles.
-IPUMS National Historical
+- `Lineage`: Data was downloaded from Middlebury College Geog 120 Week 07 Lab Urban Environmental Justice of Green Space Access in Chicago
-Geographic Information System: Version 13.0 [Database].
-Minneapolis: University of Minnesota.
-2018. http://doi.org/10.18128/D050.V13.0.
 - `Distribution`: Data is available
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: State any planned quality assessment